therepanic/spring-grpc/README.md

 # Getting Started

 This section offers jumping off points for how to get started using Spring gRPC.
 There is a simple sample project in the `samples` directory (e.g. [`grpc-server`](https://github.com/spring-projects/spring-grpc/tree/main/samples/grpc-server)).
-You can run it with `./mvnw spring-boot:run` or `./gradlew bootRun`.
+You can run it with `mvn spring-boot:run` or `gradle bootRun`.
 You will see the following code in that sample.

 Want to get started?
 Let’s speedrun a working service.